 Donation pages are the simplest way to collect donations online.
-You may have a general donation page that hides behind your “Donate” button, however, have you consider other ways you can use donation pages to increase online donations and average gift?
+You may have a general donation page that hides behind your “Donate” button, however, have you considered other ways you can use donation pages to increase online donations and average gift?

 Here are seven donation page examples that you can use throughout your fundraising plan to raise more.

 Most nonprofits are already collecting donations online, but if you’re not careful, it’s easy for problems and confusion to arise.